martinsson/real-world-tdd/README.md

 # Football leaderboard kata
 This kata is about applying TDD in the presence of *untestable* dependencies.
+In the way that it's done in Kent Beck's original style of TDD, it seems to be in contrast with the London school but the two styles can actually be used in combination.
 Your task is to write a rest-api that uses another lower level rest-api. **Do not mock** this external API **until you experience some difficulty** with them (too slow, or flaky, ...).
 You definately want to *explore* the other api's behaviour